MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/file-filters.md

 - **Last modified** – File modification time.
 The filter supports before and after dates, date range, and relative time expressions.
 For example, all files that weren't modified in the last six months.

-- **Matched policy** - Files that are matched by an active Cloud App Security policy.
+- **Matched policy** - Files that are matched by an active Defender for Cloud Apps policy.

 - **MIME type** – File MIME type check, accepts free text.